clevertree/audio-source/README.md

 ## WebAudio for Mobile Devices:
 * Audio Source brings the WebAudio API to mobile by using a WebView as a proxy.
 * Songs, instruments, and samples written for Audio Source will work on any platform.
-* Instruments render responsive UI on the UI threat while rendering audio in the WebView proxy.
+* Instruments render using React VirtualDOM on the UI thread while rendering audio in the WebView proxy.

 ## Planned Features:
 * Import MIDI files